HurbDurb/Payay-bot/README.md

 The bot is written in Python and so will it's plugins be.

-More information and of course actual builds of the not will be available later so stay tuned!
+More information and of course actual builds of the bot will be available later so stay tuned!